pytorch/tutorials/tutorial_submission_policy.md

 * The tutorial does not run successfully in the (CI), indicating potential compatibility or dependency issues.

-If a tutorial is deemed stale, we will attempt to contact the code owner or someone from the tutorial mainatainers might attempt to update it.
+If a tutorial is deemed stale, we will attempt to contact the code owner, or someone from the tutorial mainatainers might attempt to update it.
-However, if despite those attempts, we fail to fix it, the tutorial might be removed from the repository.
+However, if despite those attempts we fail to fix it, the tutorial might be removed from the repository.